gilly7/doblog/README.md

 ## Deployment

-- This will be deployed in a containerized environment. be it docker based or kubernetes based set up
+- This is deployed in a containerized environment, kubernetes.
+- Checkout the [deploying the app](./docs/deploying-the-app.md) guide for more details.